-- The Audit Committee shall be directly responsible for the appointment, termination, compensation, retention and oversight of the work of the independent auditing firm employed by the Company (including resolution of disputes between management and the auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
+- Independent Auditor - The Audit Committee shall be directly responsible for the appointment, termination, compensation, retention and oversight of the work of the independent auditing firm employed by the Company (including resolution of disputes between management and the auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
 The Audit Committee's independent auditor is subject to shareholder approval as required by law. - The independent auditor shall report directly to the Audit Committee. - All auditing services and permitted non-audit services provided to the Company by the independent auditor shall be pre-approved by the Audit Committee and the Audit Committee shall consider whether the provision of any non-audit services is compatible with the auditor's independence. - The Audit Committee shall evaluate, at least annually, the auditor's qualifications, performance and independence.
-The Audit Committee shall present its conclusions with respect to the independent auditor to the Board. - Employees or former employees of the independent auditor shall not be hired by the Company without the prior approval of the Audit Committee.
+The Audit Committee shall present its conclusions with respect to the independent auditor to the Board. - Employees or former employees of the independent auditor shall not be hired by the Company without the prior approval of the Audit Committee. - Authority - Primary responsibility for the Company's financial reporting, accounting systems and internal controls is vested in senior management and is overseen by the Board.
+The Audit Committee is a standing committee of the Board established to assist it in fulfilling its responsibilities in this regard.
+The Audit Committee shall have responsibility for overseeing management reporting on internal controls.
+While it is management's responsibility to design and implement an effective system of internal control, it is also the responsibility of the Committee to ensure that management has done so.